Skip to content

 ||P<0.05 vs cream vehicle for DELTA 2.5

-Itch and pain data were observed over
+Itch and pain data

-16 weeks of treatment with ANZUPGO5,6¶
+through 16 weeks of treatment with ANZUPGO5,6¶

 Change in itch and pain scores vs baseline were observed as early as Day 15,6